mahabir-prasad/mahabir-prasad.github.io/_pages/about.md

 My long-term research vision is to leverage computational chemistry and molecular simulations to accelerate the discovery of functional materials for clean energy, nanofluidics, and environmental sustainability.
 By bridging molecular-scale understanding with materials design, I aim to contribute to the development of efficient membranes and advanced materials that address global challenges in energy conversion and storage.

+Outside the lab, I enjoy reading and writing poetry, exploring nature through hiking and trekking, teaching, and spending time playing or watching cricket.